-New Frontiers Entrepreneur Development Programme – Phase 1 commences September 2016.
+New Frontiers Entrepreneur Development Programme – We are now accepting applications for Phase 2.

 If you believe that you are capable of building a new company, creating employment and generating revenue and export sales from Ireland, act now and apply for a place on Ireland’s largest entrepreneur development programme.
 Please complete the New Frontiers application form, (download below) and return to the New Frontiers Programme Manager [email protected].